svpeeters/performance_prediction/README.md

-# Performance prediction using generalized loss: A case study for video games
+# Performance prediction for hardware-softwareconfigurations: A case study for video games
-This repository contains the source code and the dataset used in the paper "Performance prediction using generalized loss: A case study for video games".
+This repository contains the source code and the dataset used in the paper "Performance prediction for hardware-softwareconfigurations: A case study for video games".
 # Contents
 The folder model contains the source code of the models and the experiments.
 The folders and files have the following contents: